-- A New Tax System (Goods and Services Tax) Act 1999;
+- A New Tax System (Goods and Services Tax) Act 1999:

 - Access to Information Policy;

-- Bribes, Gifts and Benefits Policy;
+- · Bribes, Gifts and Benefits Policy;

-- Code of Business Practice;
+- · Code of Business Practice;

 - Code of Conduct for Councillors, staff and delegates of Council;

-- Code of Meeting Practice;
+- · Code of Meeting Practice;

-- Complaints Management Policy;
+- · Complaints Management Policy;

-- Corporate Credit Card Policy;
+- · Corporate Credit Card Policy;

 - Crimes Act 1900;

-- Delegations of Authority Procedure;
+- · Delegations of Authority Procedure;

 - Office of Local Government Model for the Payment of Expenses and the Provision of Facilities for Mayors and Councillors for Local Councils in NSW.

 - Division of Local Government Circular No. 05-08: Legal Assistance for Councillors and Council Employees.

 - Environmental Planning and Assessment (EPA) Act 1979;

-- Fraud and Corruption Prevention Policy;
+- · Fraud and Corruption Prevention Policy;

 - Government Information (Public Access) Act 2009;

 - Government Information (Public Access) Policy;

-- Harassment Policy;
+- · Harassment Policy;

 - ICAC publication "No Excuse for Misuse, preventing the misuse of council resources";

 - Independent Commission against Corruption Act (ICAC) 1988;

 - Interaction between Councillors and Staff Policy;

 - Internal Reporting Protected Disclosures Policy;

-- Internet and Email Policy;
+- Internet and Email Policy:

 - Local Government Act 1993;

 - Local Government (General Regulation) 2005;

-- Local Government (State) Award 2017;
+- · Local Government (State) Award 2017;

-- Mobile Phone Policy;
+- · Mobile Phone Policy;

 - NSW Ombudsman Good Conduct and Administrative Practice (Guidelines for State and Local Government) June 2006;

 - NSW State Records Act 1998;

 - Privacy and Personal Information Protection Act 1998;

 - Public Interest Disclosures Act 1994;

-- Public Interest Disclosures Policy;
+- · Public Interest Disclosures Policy;

 - Purchasing and Acquisition of Goods Policy and Procedures;

 - Salary Sacrificing Policy;

 - Section 355 Committee Code of Meeting Practice;

-- Section 355 Committee Policy;
+- · Section 355 Committee Policy;

 - Staff Training Policy;

-- Statement of Ethical Principals.

-Appendix II: Definitions The following definitions apply throughout this

-Appendix II.
-Denili summarised in Appendix 1

-- nitions apply throughout this NSW New South Wales

-policy. official business Means functions that the

-Term Definition mayor or councillors are

-accompanying Means a spouse, partner or required or invited to

-person de facto or other person attend to fulfil their

-who has a close personal legislated role and

-relationship with or responsibilities for council

-provides carer support to a or result in a direct benefit

-councillor for council and/or for the

-appropriate Means food and beverages, local government area, and

-refreshments excluding alcohol, provided includes:

-by council to support • meetings of council

-councillors undertaking and committees of the

-official business whole

-Act Means the Local meetings of

-Government Act 1993 committees facilitated

-(NSW) by council

-clause Unless stated otherwise, a civic receptions hosted

-reference to a clause is a or sponsored by

-reference to a clause of this council

-policy meetings, functions,

-Code of Conduct Means the Code of Conduct workshops and other

-adopted by Council or the events to which

-Model Code if none is attendance by a

-adopted councillor has been

-Councillor Means a person elected or requested or approved

-appointed to civic office as by council

-a member of the governing professional Means a seminar,

-body of council who is not development conference, training course

-suspended, including the uevelopment or other development

-mayor opportunity relevant to the

-General Manager Means the general manager role of a councillor or the

-General Manager of Council and includes

-their delegate or authorised Deculation mayor

-- Regulation Means the Local

-incidental representative Means use that is Government (General)

-Regulation 2005 (NSW)

-personal use infrequent and brief and use that does not breach year Means the financial year,

-that is the 12 month period

-this policy or the Code of commencing on 1 July each

-Conduct year

--

-intrastate travel

-maximum limit
+- · Statement of Ethical Principals.

+Appendix II: Definitions

+The following definitions apply throughout this policy

+policy.

+Term Definition

+accompanying Means a spouse, partner or

+person de facto or other person

+who has a close personal

+relationship with or

+provides carer support to a

+councillor

+appropriate Means food and beverages,

+refreshments excluding alcohol, provided

+by council to support

+councillors undertaking

+official business

+Act Means the Local

+Government Act 1993

+(NSW)

+clause Unless stated otherwise, a

+reference to a clause is a

+reference to a clause of this

+policy

+Code of Conduct Means the Code of Conduct

+adopted by Council or the

+Model Code if none is

+adopted

+Councillor Means a person elected or

+appointed to civic office as

+a member of the governing

+body of council who is not

+suspended, including the

+mayor

+General Manager Means the general manager

+of Council and includes

+their delegate or authorised

+representative

+incidental Means use that is

+personal use infrequent and brief and

+use that does not breach

+this policy or the Code of

+lama diata : Conduct

+long distance Means travel to other parts

+intrastate travel of NSW of more than three

+hours duration by private

+manyima uma Ilinait vehicle

+maximum limit Means the maximum limit

+for an expense or facility

 provided in the text and

-long distance intrastate travel maximum limit Means travel to other parts of NSW of more than three hours duration by private vehicle Means the maximum limit for an expense or facility provided in the text and L